-The Compensation Committee reviewed the Company's performance and each NEO's performance for 2011 using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value when evaluating whether to pay discretionary incentive bonuses to any of the NEOs in 2012.
-No pre-established formula was followed by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus for 2011 performance or otherwise in 2012.
-Specifically, with respect to 2011 performance, the Compensation Committee did not prospectively establish individual or Company-wide qualitative or quantitative performance measures or related target levels that were required to be achieved for the NEOs to receive a discretionary incentive bonus.
-When performing its review in 2012, the Compensation Committee considered the competitive market data obtained from Radford High-Tech Executive Surveys and peer data described above as one of the factors influencing the amount of any discretionary incentive bonus to be awarded to each NEO.
+When evaluating whether to pay discretionary incentive bonuses to any of the NEOs in 2015, the Compensation Committee reviewed the Company's performance and each NEO's performance for 2014 using factors such as leadership qualities, business responsibilities, career with the Company, current compensation arrangements, and long-term potential to enhance stockholder value.
+No pre-established formula was followed by the Compensation Committee for determining whether and the extent to which any NEO would receive a discretionary incentive bonus for 2014 performance or otherwise in 2015.
+Specifically, with respect to 2014 performance, the Compensation Committee did not prospectively establish individual or Company-wide qualitative or quantitative performance measures or related target levels that were required to be achieved for the NEOs to receive a discretionary incentive bonus.
+When performing its review in 2015, the Compensation Committee considered the competitive market data provided by Radford described above as one of the factors influencing the amount of any discretionary incentive bonus to be awarded to each NEO.